swiftlang/swift/docs/CrossCompilationModel.md

 The triple `host` describes the machine where the executable(here: compiler) is running on, which is the the developer PC/CI.
 The triple `target` describes the machine, which output is generated for.
-The compiler running on `host` generates output(eg. cross-compiled Swift core libraries) for a `target`, which can be used to put together `Swift SDKs` and cross-compile applications.
+The compiler running on `host` generates output(here: cross-compiled Swift core libraries) for a `target`, which can be used to put together `Swift SDKs` and cross-compile applications.
 The triple `build`, which is the machine the compiler is built on, is not relevant for this build and a precondition, as it would address building the Swift toolchain.